Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Conclusions

 \section{Conclusions}

-We have revisited the mechanism proposed in~\cite{Zimdahl:1996fj}, which establishes a novel expression for cosmological bulk viscosity arising from thermal equilibrium between two adiabatic fluids.
-This framework was later extended in~\cite{Velten_2021} to the early universe, where the cosmic substratum is modeled as a combination of pressureless dark matter and a radiation fluid.
+We have revisited the mechanism proposed in Ref.~\cite{Zimdahl:1996fj}, which establishes a novel expression for cosmological bulk viscosity arising from thermal equilibrium between two adiabatic fluids.
+This framework was later applied in Ref.~\cite{Velten_2021} to the early universe, where the cosmic substratum is modelled as a combination of pressureless dark matter and a radiation fluid.
 The resulting formulation yields an effective bulk viscosity for a one-fluid description of the cosmic energy budget.
 That is, although composed of two adiabatic components, the global expansion acquires an additional non-adiabatic feature.
-In light of recent BAO data from the second release of the DESI survey~\cite{DESI:2025zgx}, we are now able to impose tighter constraints on the magnitude of this thermalization process occurring prior to the recombination epoch.
+In light of recent BAO data from the second release of the DESI survey, we are now able to impose tighter constraints on the magnitude of this thermalization process occurring prior to the recombination epoch.
 To derive these bounds, we introduced a new expression for the effective speed of sound in the baryon–photon fluid under the influence of this mechanism.
-As discussed in~\cref{subsec:sound_speed}, this proves to be a highly sensitive probe.
-Our statistical analysis yields only an upper bound~\eqref{eq:finalbound} on the magnitude of the transient bulk viscosity near the matter–radiation equality epoch.
-In terms of the bulk viscous coefficient, this is expressed in~\eqref{eq:finalboundxi}.
-The effect is extremely small and contributes negligibly to the overall cosmological expansion.
-Based on the perturbative analysis presented in~\cite{Velten_2021}, which focuses on scalar cosmological perturbations within the same model, we conclude that any interaction between dark matter and radiation prior to recombination can be ruled out.
-Finally, it is important to note that the model examined here is based on the Eckart formalism, which is known to suffer from issues of non-causality and instability.
-Future investigations into bulk viscous effects arising from interactions among cosmic components may benefit from adopting the fully causal M\"uller–Israel–Stewart (MIS) theory~\cite{1967ZPhy..198..329M,ISRAEL1976310,Israel:1976efz}, or the intermediate first-order relativistic hydrodynamics framework developed in~\cite{Disconzi_2015,Bemfica:2017wps,Bemfica:2019cop}, which is locally well-posed - i.e. causal, stable, and strongly hyperbolic - similar to the MIS theory.
+As discussed in~\Cref{subsec:sound_speed}, this proves to be a highly sensitive probe.
+Our statistical analysis yields an upper bound - cf.~\Cref{eq:finalbound} - on the magnitude of the transient bulk viscosity around the matter–radiation equality epoch.
+In terms of the bulk viscous coefficient, this is expressed in~\Cref{eq:finalboundxi}.
+The allowed effect is small enough to yield negligible contributions to the overall cosmological expansion.
+Based on the perturbative analysis presented in Ref.~\cite{Velten_2021}, which focuses on scalar cosmological perturbations within the same model, we conclude that any interaction between dark matter and radiation of this type prior to recombination can be ruled out.
+Consequently, while in Ref.~\cite{Velten_2021} it is shown that $\tau_\eq\simeq7\cdot10^{-8}\,\rm{s}$ could lead to a strong alleviation of the cosmic tensions, providing a higher value of $H_0$ and also a lower value of the matter clustering parameter $S_8\equiv\sigma_8\sqrt{\Omega_{m0}/0.3}$, for $\tau_\eq\lesssim 10^{-9}\,\rm{s}$ the mitigation effect is negligible, (cf. their Figures 3-4).
+Thereby, the $2\sigma$ upper bound from DESI of $\sim10^{-10}\,\rm{s}$ cancels out the possibility to solve the cosmic tensions through this model of thermalization: this is the main result of our work.